uport-project/docs/guides/GettingStarted.md

 Next we make a request with the configured connect object for a mobile user's name.
 The public identifier (MNID) of the mobile identity is also requested by default.  `requestCredentials` will generate a URI and pass it to the function `uriHandler` that was utilized when creating the `uport` connect object.
 Remember the `uriHandler` will take a URI display it in the form of a QR code.
 The function returns a promise that will print the response to the console.

 Running this example from a terminal `node <your file name>.js`, you should see a QR code.
-Scan this code with the uPort mobile client or your mobile device's native scanner app.
+Scan this code with the uPort mobile client or your mobile device's native scanner app to see the response returned by the request.

+That's it!
+Please check out our other guides and tutorials for more examples of how you can expand this code to do other things, like [Signing Transactions](https://developer.uport.me/signtransactions), or [Attesting Credentials](https://developer.uport.me/attestcredentials).

+As always, if you have any questions or issues getting started please reach out to us on [Riot](chat.uport.met) or open an issue on [Github](https://github.com/uport-project).